DerfJagged/reddit-blackout-scheduler/README.md

 The following properties are required depending on the type of posts.

+- `subreddits` Subreddits to target.
 - `title` Title of the post.
 Your subreddit name will be added to the front of it.
 - `text` The body text.
-Required for all text posts (but not for a link-only post).
+Required for all text-only posts (but not for link-only posts).
 - `link` The url of the link.
-Required for all link posts.
+Required for all link-only posts (but not for text-only posts).

 The following properties are optional strings.